JDENredden/jekyll/_posts/tumblr/nerd-ramblings/2011-05-19-fix-apple-firewall-asking-for-permissions.md

 So do a check for this, fire up Terminal.app and write this command.

+{% highlight shell %}
-`codesign -vvv /Applications/iTunes.app `
+  codesign -vvv /Applications/iTunes.app
+{% endhighlight %}

 It should return this string.

+{% highlight shell %}
-`/Applications/iTunes.app: valid on disk/Applications/iTunes.app: satisfies its Designated Requirement`
+  /Applications/iTunes.app: valid on disk/Applications/iTunes.app: satisfies its Designated Requirement
+{% endhighlight %}

 Mine returned this.

+{% highlight shell %}
-`/Applications/iTunes.app: a sealed resource is missing or invalid/Applications/iTunes.app/Contents/Resources/iTunesASUHelper: resource modified/Applications/iTunes.app/Contents/Resources/iTunesHelper.app/Contents/MacOS/iTunesHelper: resource modified`
+  /Applications/iTunes.app: a sealed resource is missing or invalid/Applications/iTunes.app/Contents/Resources/iTunesASUHelper: resource modified/Applications/iTunes.app/Contents/Resources/iTunesHelper.app/Contents/MacOS/iTunesHelper: resource modified
+{% endhighlight %}

 So this means it is not a trusted signed piece of software.
 How do we fix this?
 We simply uninstall&nbsp;iTunes and download a clean copy and install.
 Don’t worry about deleting iTunes, all your music and media will stay intact.